hamhamtrain/hamhamtrain/README.md

 I am very silly though once u get 2 know me!!

 I'm ok w/ any interactions so long as they're purely platonic!!
-  If you happen to see me, feel free to drop by and say hi! however if i'm not respondin' i'm prolly afk/offtab/distracted, then whisps are ur best bet!
+  If you happen to see me, feel free to drop by and say hi!

+  if i'm not respondin' i'm prolly afk/offtab/distracted, then whisps are ur best bet!

   I say mew a lot so don't get too surprised if i start meowing like a cat lmao (im normal i swear)

-  I'm not very good w/ words so if I say/do anything that makes u uncomfy pls lmk
+  I'm not very good w/ words so if I say/do anything that bothers u pls lmk